 Catastrophic injuries produce long-term repercussions and are often permanently disabling physically or psychologically.

 Some of the most common categories of catastrophic injuries include:

 TBIs can vary in severity.
 Effects may include severe headaches, issues with memory, cognitive deficits, abnormal speech and language, personality changes, emotional problems, and other lifelong difficulties.

-Can include partial or complete paralysis, which has a devastating impact on the life of the injured person.
+Can include partial or complete paralysis, which as a devastating impact on the life of the injured person.
 The ability to physically function, work and enjoy life and relationships will all be affected.

 These types of injuries often happen in motor vehicle and workplace accidents.

-Thermal, electrical, and chemical burns can all lead to infections, limb loss, and other permanent scarring and disfigurement.
+Thermal, electrical, and chemical urns can all lead to infections, limb loss, and other permanent scarring and disfigurement.